How to Choose the Best Rug for your Airbnb

 If you find Pinterest overwhelming (and, trust me, you're not alone!), try taking The Quill Decor Short-Term Rental Style Quiz.
 It's fast and free!
 This may help you to narrow things down and feel more focused.
 Once you feel good about a style genre you'd like to aim for, you can jump back over to Pinterest and search for more images specifically in that style.

 When it comes to patterns, check out the graphic below for some of the most popular rug patterns and styles.
-Anything stand out to you?
+Does anything stand out to you?
 (Keep reading for the best sources for rugs like this!)

 3. Size & Position

-POP QUIZ: What rug no-no appears the most in short term rentals???
+POP QUIZ: What rug no-no appears the most in short-term rentals and everywhere else???

 Rugs that are too small for the area they're in.